Website Speed Matters:

 How does the average UK website actually perform?
 The data reveals both progress and persistent problems.

-According to comprehensive analysis of real user data, the typical UK website takes under two seconds to load on mobile devices and slightly faster on desktop.
+The typical UK website takes under two seconds to load on mobile devices and slightly faster on desktop.
 Whilst these figures place UK sites slightly ahead of global averages, they mask significant variation.
 Many UK business websites, particularly those of smaller companies, load considerably slower.

 Mobile performance presents particular challenges.
 Despite mobile devices generating the majority of web traffic, mobile sites consistently underperform their desktop counterparts.
 Pages take substantially longer to load on mobile devices compared to desktops, creating a painful disconnect between where customers actually are and what experiences websites deliver.